 Maxifisio’s Postnatal Pilates sessions and classes are adapted to the postnatal period, having a special focus on pelvic floor activation and diastasis recti rehabilitation.
 Postnatal Pilates can help you to strengthen the pelvic floor, core and gluteal muscles, strengthen the upper and lower limbs, regain your fitness and improve muscle tone, among other benefits.

-Maxifisio offers Postnatal Pilates sessions in studio (one-to-one) and group classes in the Salamanca area of Madrid.
+Maxifisio offers Postnatal Pilates sessions in studio (one-to-one) and group classes in the El Viso area of Madrid.
 You can also participate as Mum&Baby*.
 If you are interested in a group class please check our class timetable.

-Given the current coronavirus pandemic, we are offering our Postnatal Pilates one-to-one sessions and Postnatal Pilates classes online.
+Given the coronavirus pandemic, we are also offering our Postnatal Pilates one-to-one sessions and Postnatal Pilates classes online.
 For more information on our online sessions and group classes please contact us.

 *Postnatal Pilates Mum&Baby – mothers can participate in the session or class with their babies, aged from 6 weeks to 12 months old.